DCU Realty's Home Buying Guide

 You should also be prepared to do a final walk-through of the property the day before closing.
 This is to ensure that the seller has vacated the property and left it in the condition specified in the sales contract.
 If there are any major problems, closing can be delayed or the attorneys may have the seller deposit money into an escrow account to cover the necessary repairs.

-When you get to closing, you will be given an opportunity to review all of the closing documents, including your mortgage, note and HUD statement which details the list of costs associated with the sale of the home.
-You should compare this to your good faith estimate to be sure the costs don't differ greatly.
-Often you will get the HUD 24 hours in advance to give you time to review it.
+When you get to closing, you will be given an opportunity to review all of the closing documents, including your mortgage, note and Closing Disclosure which details the list of costs associated with the sale of the home.
+You should compare this to your Loan Estimate to be sure the costs don't differ greatly.
+Often you will get the Closing Disclosure 24 hours in advance to give you time to review it.
 Once you've reviewed and signed all closing documents, the house keys are yours and you will have successfully purchased your new home!

 *** The above information pertains to a Massachusetts real estate transaction.
 Other states, although similar, may vary in the process.